Singapore Economy

 Bond Market

-Singapore’s bond market continues to attract both local and foreign investors.
-Recognised as one of the most developed markets in Asia, the country is one of the few nations with a AAA credit rating from major rating agencies.
+Singapore’s bond market continues to attract both local and foreign investors, maintaining its position as one of the most developed in Asia.
+The country’s AAA credit rating from major agencies reflects its strong fiscal discipline and economic stability.

 Real Estate Market